guanegonzalez/MSDS696-FinalProject/README.md

 * library(rpart).
 * library("kernlab", lib.loc="~/Library/R/3.3/library").

-A Random Forest models was used to determine variable importance, to train, and test the model.A Support Vector Machine (SVM) model was used to compare the accuracy of the Random Forest Model.
-Four variations of the model were used.
+A Random Forest model was used to determine variable importance, to train, and test the model.A Support Vector Machine (SVM) model was used to compare the accuracy of the Random Forest Model.
+Four variations of the SVM Model were used:

 * SVM with out scaling before model.
 * SVM with Scaling before Model.